TDAILab/tutorial-template/docs/source/start.rst

 When prompted for some information, take the following actions.
-Stack Name : some strings
+* Stack Name : some strings
-AWS Region : press enter
+* AS Region : press enter
-Parameter InitStateMachineName : ??
+* Parameter InitStateMachineName : ??
-Parameter InitLambdaFunctionName : ??
+* Parameter InitLambdaFunctionName : ??
-Parameter SecretName : KEYPAIR_NAME set in the "secret_manager.sh".
+* Parameter SecretName : KEYPAIR_NAME set in the "secret_manager.sh".
-Parameter AccessTokenName : TOKEN_NAME set in the "secret_manager.sh".
+* Parameter AccessTokenName : TOKEN_NAME set in the "secret_manager.sh".
-Others : press enter
+* Others : press enter

 **Start up resources**